ariakerstein/astropaper/src/pages/about.md

 title: "About"
 ---

----
-layout: ../layouts/AboutLayout.astro
-title: "About"
----

 I use this space to keep track of my various wanderings in the world.
 I'll updates on Product management practice, essays and general observations.

-A few years ago I battled a blood cancer cancer.
-You can read about that at that on [Chemolog ebook](/src/Chemolog-ebook.pdf)
+I currently run a healthTech accelerator with a focus on bringing consumer tech to cancer care (todo: link the site).

 Here’s a list of useful links:
 * Blogging about Health Tech with an emphasis on new technologies, and how it impacts the Patient experience at [The Rogue Patient](https://ariakerstein.substack.com/p/the-rogue-patient)